About

 Photo by Róisin Dennis

-Art has always served the purpose of connection in her life, both to herself through process and to strangers through exhibitions.
-Landmarks would include being curated into the She Bends collective, a traveling exhibition of all female identifying benders working in neon, and Construyendo Puentes a show of Chicano artists from Los Angeles, which traveled throughout Mexico.
-In She Bends, curated by Meryl Pataky, Leticia had the chance to connect with an entire community of neon sculptors espousing the tenant of community over competition.
+Art has always served the purpose of connection in her life, both to herself through process and to community through exhibitions and classes.
+Landmark exhibitions would include being curated into She Bends, a traveling exhibition of all female identifying benders working in neon, Construyendo Puentes a show of Chicano artists from Los Angeles, which traveled throughout Mexico, and a first museum solo show at The Museum Of Neon Art in Glendale, CA. In She Bends, curated by Meryl Pataky, Leticia had the chance to connect with an entire community of neon sculptors from across the world espousing the tenant of community over competition.
 In Construyendo Puentes, curated by Julian Bermudez, the experience was a chance to connect more strongly to the in-between place of existing equally in two cultures and having to carve out and own a blended identity.

-Though preferring to focus on personal projects, Maldonado can count among her clients, Life is Beautiful festival, The Standard Hotel, Viceland, Google, Superfrico LV and Apple Music.
-Leticia Maldonado lives and works in Los Angeles, CA.
+Maldonado’s artwork is part of the permanent collections of The Latin Recording Academy, The Neon Museum of Las Vegas, and The Museum of Neon Art.
+Though preferring to focus on personal projects, Maldonado can count among her clients, Life is Beautiful festival, The Standard Hotel, Viceland, Google, Superfrico LV, Apple Music, and The Latin Recording Academy.
+Leticia Maldonado lives and works in Los Angeles, CA